dwrobel/flatcam/README.md

 - redesigned the messagebox that is showed when quiting ot creating a New Project: now it has an option ('Cancel') to abort the process returning to the app
 - added options for trace segmentation that can be useful for auto-levelling (code snippet from Lei Zheng from a rejected pull request on FlatCAM https://bitbucket.org/realthunder/ )
 - added shortcut key 'L' for creating 'New Excellon'
-- added shortcut key combo 'SHIFT+S' for Running a Script.
+- added shortcut key combo 'Shift+S' for Running a Script.
 - modified GRBL_laser preprocessor file so it includes a Sxxxx command on the line with M03 (laser active) whenever a value is enter in the Spindlespeed entry field
 - remade the EDIT -> PREFERENCES window, the Excellon and Gerber sections.
 Created a new section named TOOLS